Sunday night teacher blues. It’s as real as your flair pens.

 - piles of laundry to wash/dry/sort/fold/put away

-- your own kids are not thriving at their own schools / you have a dread of that unhappiness cycle rebooting
+- your own kids are not thriving / you dread that unhappiness cycle rebooting

-- the weekend was so busy, you don’t feel rested.
+- the weekend was busy and you don’t feel rested.
 You need a weekend from your weekend.

 - You didn’t do all the things you planned to this weekend.